tokenami/tokenami/README.md

 });
 ```

-The keys in your `responsive` and `theme` objects can be anything you wish.
-These keys will be used to name your tokens (more on this later).
+Name your theme groups and tokens however you like.
+These names become part of your CSS variables.

 #### Multiple themes

-Use the `modes` key to define multiple themes if desired.

-You can choose any names for your modes.
-Tokens that are shared across themes should be placed alongisde your modes in the `root` object:
+Use the `modes` key to define multiple themes.
+Choose any names for your modes.
+Tokens that are shared across themes should be placed in a `root` object:

 ```ts
 module.exports = createConfig({